ros-industrial/ros2_i_training/workshop/source/_source/basics/ROS2-Simple-Publisher-Subscriber.md

 We start by writing two separate simple nodes, one that includes only publisher and another that includes only a subscriber.
 Finally, we will write a third node that includes both within the same program and are managed through an executor.

-The first step is to create a python package package to house all our nodes.
+The first step is to create a python package to house all our nodes.
 You can do so using the command
 ```bash
 $ ros2 pkg create --build-type ament_python <package_name>
 ```